JaraLowell/RadeWeb/data/AIBot_README.md

 ## Configuration Options

+### Account Linking
+- `linkedAccountId`: The specific account UUID that this AI bot is linked to
+  - **Required**: Must be set for the bot to function
+  - **Format**: Standard UUID format (e.g., "12345678-abcd-1234-5678-123456789abc")
+  - **Where to find**: Check the RadegastWeb accounts page for your account ID
+  - **Behavior**: Only chat received by this specific account will trigger AI responses
+  - **Security**: Prevents the bot from responding on wrong accounts in multi-account setups

+### Avatar Name
+- `avatarName`: The avatar name for AI context (e.g., "FirstName LastName")
+  - **Purpose**: Used by the AI to know what name to use in responses and roleplay
+  - **Not used for filtering**: This field does NOT determine which account's chat to process
+  - **Optional but recommended**: Helps the AI maintain consistent character identity

 ### System Prompt
 The `systemPrompt` defines your AI's personality and behavior.
 Make it specific to how you want your avatar to act in Second Life.